GraPharm-ML/GraPharm-test/research/index.md

 # {% include icon.html %}Our Mission

-At GraPharma, we're not just a team; we're a vibrant community of young, passionate individuals driven by a shared love for science and innovation.
-Our youthful energy fuels our creativity and propels us forward as we explore the frontiers of pharmaceutical research.
+At GraPharma, we are propelled by an unwavering dedication to innovation and a collective commitment to unraveling the intricate connections among drugs, diseases, pathways, and targets.
+Our mission transcends traditional boundaries in drug discovery, seeking to unleash the complete potential of pharmaceutical networks for drug repurposing and beyond.

 {% include section.html %}

 ## Highlighted

 {% include citation.html lookup="Open collaborative writing with Manubot" style="rich" %}